Shitikyan/dotnet-email-benchmark/README.md

 Thus optimizing performance, as there is no need to get all emails from db or insert anything.
 Then the difference of the list and this intersection is calculated again using C# `HashSet`.

+- `docker-compose up` for running MySQL and Redis in docker.
 - `Run All Tests` in the `Test` toolbar is for running all benchmarks provided, You can look for the results output in the `FunctionsExecutionTime` file that is directed in he `Output` folder.